marcoslucianops/DeepStream-Yolo/docs/YOLOv7.md

 wget https://github.com/WongKinYiu/yolov7/releases/download/v0.1/yolov7.pt
 ```

-**NOTE**: You can use your custom model, but it is important to keep the YOLO model reference (`yolov7_`) in you `cfg` and `weights`/`wts` filenames to generate the engine correctly.
+**NOTE**: You can use your custom model.

 #### 4. Reparameterize your model

-[YOLOv7](https://github.com/WongKinYiu/yolov7/releases/) and it's variants can't be directly converted to engine file.
+[YOLOv7](https://github.com/WongKinYiu/yolov7/releases/) and its variants cannot be directly converted to engine file.
 Therefore, you will have to reparameterize your model using the code [here](https://github.com/WongKinYiu/yolov7/blob/main/tools/reparameterization.ipynb).
-Make sure to convert your checkpoints in yolov7 repository, and then save your reparmeterized checkpoints for conversion in the next step.
+Make sure to convert your custom checkpoints in yolov7 repository, and then save your reparmeterized checkpoints for conversion in the next step.

 #### 5. Convert model

-Generate the `cfg` and `wts` files (example for YOLOv7)
+Generate the ONNX model file (example for YOLOv7)

 ```
-python3 gen_wts_yoloV7.py -w yolov7.pt
+python3 export_yoloV7.py -w yolov7.pt --simplify
 ```

 **NOTE**: To convert a P6 model